athena-framework/website/docs/why_athena.md

 # GET / # => "Hello World"
 ```

-It is worth noting again that while dependency injection is a big part of the framework, it is not necessarily required to fully understand it in order to use the framework, but like other components, it is there if needed.
+It is worth noting again that while dependency injection is a big part of the framework, it is not necessarily required to fully understand it in order to use the framework, but like the other components, it is there if needed.
 Checkout [ADI::Register][], especially the [aliasing services][Athena::DependencyInjection::Register--aliasing-services] section, as well as the [Dependency Injection](./architecture/dependency_injection.md) component for more information related to this feature.

 Athena Framework is almost fully overridable/customizable in part since it embraces dependency injection.
 Want to globally customize how errors are rendered?
 Create a service implementing [ATH::ErrorRendererInterface][] and make it an alias of the interface: